llamaha/zedtutor/lessons/03_advanced_navigation/08_symbol_navigation.md

 Practice with the full project:

 1. **Open project symbols:**
-   - Command Palette → "workspace: toggle project symbols"
+   - Command Palette → "project symbols: toggle"
    - Searches all symbols in project

 2. **Filter by symbol type:**